 Classroom Monitor lets you do exactly that.
 It feeds all the assessments, data and evidence you’ve already recorded straight into reports – slashing your workload.

-The Assistant Head at Walton-le-Dale Primary tells us how Classroom Monitor creates instant reports for all the school’s key stakeholders.
+The Deputy Head at Walton-le-Dale Primary tells us how Classroom Monitor creates instant reports for all the school’s key stakeholders.

 Reporting to parents – teachers feel ‘energised’